flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 -   form a new syntax element using a list as a \"body\"
 -   completly independant syntax elements

-Essentially, everything else that\'s not described in this article.
+Essentially, everything else that's not described in this article.
 Compound commands have the following characteristics:

 -   they **begin** and **end** with a specific keyword or operator (e.g.